A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic: Discussion

+We have derived an expression for the minimum size of the latency spike when capacity suddenly drops.
+This lower bound is a function of the magnitude of the capacity drop, $r$, and delay, $d$.
+Our experiments show that the lower bound holds for BBR \cite{Cardwell2016BBR:Control} in a simple testbed.
+This section illustrates how our analysis can inform decisions in real-world networks. \textbf{The data center}

-Low latency and low loss end-to-end congestion control can work well in a data center because the short physical distances between machines mean signaling delay $d$ is very small.
-As long as $C$ is also kept small enough, transient queuing delays can be kept at a manageable level.
+Capacity-seeking end-to-end CC can achieve low latency and low loss in data centers, as demonstrated by DCTCP \cite{Alizadeh2010DataDCTCPb}.
+Because of the short physical distances within a data center, signaling and in-flight delay $d$ can be very small.
+As long as $r$ is kept small enough, transient queuing delays can be maintained at a manageable level.
+One might assume that DCTCP can somehow be made to work equally well for the Internet.
+However, as shown, this is not the case for links with variable capacity. \textbf{Fair queuing and round-robin schedulers}